Proper nutrition for diseases of the nervous system. Muscular dystrophy

 Mixed.

-Degeneration of cells and tissues can be of a general (systemic) and local character.
+Dystrophy of cells and tissues can be general (systemic) and local in nature.

-Protein degeneration of cells and tissues, or dysproteinosis, is caused by excessive intake of proteins into cells or intercellular substance, perverted protein synthesis or decay of tissue structures; physicochemical and morphological properties proteins are changed.
-Parenchymal dystrophy of cells and tissues:
+Protein degeneration of cells and tissues, or dysproteinosis, is caused by excessive intake of proteins into cells or intercellular substance, perverted protein synthesis, or disintegration of tissue structures; physico-chemical and morphological properties proteins change.
+Parenchymal degeneration of cells and tissues:

 Balloon;